Qiskit/qiskit/README.md

 {'00': 513, '11': 511}
 ```

+The basic and very limited Qiskit build-in `BasicAer` simulator is probably all you need initially.
+However you should consider [`qiskit-aer`](https://github.com/Qiskit/qiskit-aer/) for any real simulation work.

 ### Executing your code on a real quantum chip

 You can also use Qiskit to execute your code on a